V-Sekai/manuals/decisions/20220317-protect-minumum-spec-steam-deck.md

-# Proposed: To protect the minimum spec maintain steam deck version of flatmode V-Sekai
+# Draft: To protect the minimum spec maintain steam deck version of flatmode V-Sekai

 ### Describe the status of the issue.